 - Plenty of smaller players like Aiven, CloudKarafka, Instaclustr, and others.

-As you can see, the current cloud offerings show relatively clearly how the market adoption of Kafka and Pulsar look like.
+As you can see, the current cloud offerings show relatively clear how the market adoption of Kafka and Pulsar look like.

 Conclusion – Apache Kafka or Apache Pulsar?